kewisch/gdata-provider/TESTING.md

 * Creating reminders past the start of the event should not work

 ## Task Dialog
 * Ensure the task dialog is stripped down to just the supported fields.
-The following should not be visible:
+Only the following should be visible:
-  * Attachments, attendees, privacy, priority, freebusy, urls
-  * Location, startdate, end timezone, link image, status, percent complete, recurrence, alarms
+  * Calendar picker, title, description, status (needsAction or completed)
-  * Time in the due date, categories
+  * due date (without time), completion date, attachments (links only)

 ## Preferences and Calendar Properties
 * Ensure that preferences are persisted